The role of $T_0$ in CMB anisotropy measurements: Conclusions

 \section{Conclusions}

 In this paper, we have investigated the effect of the parameter $T_0$ on CMB anisotropies.
 In order to clarify the role of $T_0$ in calibration, we advocate the use of dimensionless (i.e., $\Delta T/T$) units to measure, analyse, and present the CMB dipole, as well as the higher multipoles of the CMB sky.
-The parameter $T_0$, which is the CMB monopole, is not directly involved in the calibration of CMB experiments, with $T_{\rm c}=\overline{T}_{0, \rm F}=2.7255\,{\rm K}$ being merely a particular choice of calibration constant for unit-conversion purposes.
+When calibrating with the orbital dipole, the dimensionless CMB fluctuations can be measured independently of our knowledge of $T_0$, even in the presence of foregrounds.
+The value $T_{\rm c}=\overline{T}_{0, \rm F}=2.7255\,{\rm K}$ is merely a particular choice of calibration constant for unit-conversion purposes.
 Even though dimensionless units and $T_{\rm c}$-calibrated temperature units are physically equivalent, it is in principle better to use dimensionless quantities for CMB data, since this avoids unnecessary confusion between $T_0$ and $T_{\rm c}$ and prevents people from folding additional temperature uncertainty into the cosmological results.
 Since the CMB power spectra are naturally dimensionless in theory and are also measured directly in $\Delta T/T$ units, we should go back to the tradition of using dimensionless units, as theorists did in the earliest discussions of CMB anisotropies.